K-Scorpio/scorpiosec/content/en/posts/HTB-Editorial.md

 We are on the right track but we are missing something.
 Most of the time internal applications run on a different port that is not exposed to the public.
 In order to find the correct one we will do some fuzzing.

-I use the request in Burp, format it as much as I can and remove the redundant headers.
+I use the request from Burp, format it as much as I can and remove the redundant headers.

 By using it with ffuf we find the port `5000`.